 Select the Schema tab.

-Select Derived Columns to expand.
+Select Calculated Fields to expand.

 In the left navigation bar under the Honeycomb logo, select the Environments banner.
 A menu appears with Manage Environments and a list of existing Environments.